Divyang2599/CST8915-Full-stack-Cloud-native-Development/Lab 07/README.md

 **Solution 2: Replace RabbitMQ with Azure Service Bus (cloud-native)**

-Instead of self-managing a message broker inside Kubernetes, delegate the responsibility entirely to Azure Service Bus — a fully managed enterprise messaging service.
+Instead of self-managing a message broker inside Kubernetes, delegate the responsibility entirely to Azure Service Bus, a fully managed enterprise messaging service.
 The Order Service would publish messages to a Service Bus Queue instead of RabbitMQ, and a consumer would read from it.

 ---